 Computers in the Children’s Department are provided for cardholders under 12 years old.
 Children under 9 must remain with an adult while he/she is using the computer.
 Adults or caregivers accompanied by a child under 12 may obtain a guest pass to use the computers in the Children’s Department if they are directly observing a child using the computers.
 Adults and teens may not use the children’s computers at any time if a child under their direct observation is not also using the computer or attending a storytime.

 All users are expected to access and use the Internet in a lawful and responsible manner.
+The Library reserves the right to classify any Internet action, access, or operation as inappropriate.
 Patrons will not use the Library systems for unauthorized purposes, or exhibit disruptive behaviors, which include but are not limited to the following:

 - Any purpose that violates a federal, state, or local law, including copyright law and licensing agreements